Skip to content

 MetaKarta provides direct REST API call access.

-You may enable this capability in MANAGE > System.
+You may enable this capability in Manage > System.

 To prevent possible security vulnerabilities associated with this type of API, it is disabled by default.
 In addition, an interactive environment is provided to try out any API methods directly, but again it is disable by default.
 You must enable these as part of the setup procedures.